Clear. Concise. Compelling.

 Copywriting, like most things in marketing, takes a creative mind.
 When writing copy, it is important to paint a mental picture and tell a good story, sure, but all writing, even literary writing, should be clear, concise and compelling.
 And it’s that last bit – the “compelling” bit – that should be any copywriter’s primary purpose.
 All of our marketing efforts mean nothing without the sign-up, the lead, the sale – whatever it is you’re are trying to get your customers to say “yes” to.
 Effective copywriting convinces and persuades people to do what we want them to do.

 Since persuasion of action is so essential when it comes to copywriting, and marketing in general, we here at Doohickey believe there should be a good strategy behind the copy on each and every page of your website, for instance.
 We know that effective copy seeks to communicate the value and benefits of your offer, build trust, explain process, overcome objections, reduce confusion and alleviate anxiety.
 Effective copy should also speak to a specific audience.
-Keeping our audience’s demographics in mind, our writing can share benefits of the product or service, identify with the customer’s pain point, show empathy and even provide social proof.
+Keeping our audience’s demographics in mind, our writing can share benefits of the product or service, identify with the customer’s main point, show empathy and even provide social proof.
 All of these tactics are used to write copy that sells.

-Once we have established what we believe to be the most effective copy for the job – whether it’s a simple headline, a whole descriptive paragraph or even explanatory text within a sign-up form – we can even go as far as to test new copy against it to see which works better.
+Once we have established what we believe to be the most effective copy for the job – whether it’s a simple headline, a descriptive paragraph or even explanatory text within a sign-up form – we can even go as far as to test new copy against it to see which works better.
 And this is when the real fun starts.

 We strategically deliver words.